 - A/B testing

 There is an abundance of email marketing tools to choose from and you have to test a few of them to find the one that suits your business needs most.
 Don’t forget to monitor and measure your results.
 It’s important that you pay attention to your email deliverability, open and click through rates to be able to adjust your strategy if needed.
-These can be improved by using an email verification tool.
+These can be improved by using an email verification tool like Hunter.io.
 As an eCommerce business, your job is to stand out in the overcrowded inboxes of your email subscribers.
 Having the right tools in your toolbox is the first step to making that happen.

 Building an email list is your investment into your future.
 As email marketing continues to be one of the most powerful marketing channels, you should capitalize on it as much as possible.
 Make sure that your subscribers won’t regret the decision of leaving their email addresses in your hands.